RIEGL is Making the Difference – Interview with Kiewit Corporation’s Jonathan Beaty

 RIEGL is Making the Difference

-Jonathan Beaty, Field Services and CAD Support Coordinator
+Jonathan Beaty, Field Inspection Services Manager

 Kiewit Corporation is an employee-owned Fortune 500 contractor based in Omaha, Nebraska.
 Privately held, it is one of the largest contractors in the world.
 Jonathan Beaty is based in Lenexa, Kansas where he is Field Services and CAD Coordinator for Kiewit.
 Lidar News recently interviewed Jonathan to learn more about his use of 3D laser scanning and RIEGL products.